Tsinat7/alx_html_css/README.md

 # Headphones Landing Page

-This is a fully responsive landing page for a fictional headphone product.
-Built using only HTML and CSS.
+This is a responsive landing page designed for a headphones product brand.
+It was created using only HTML and CSS.

 ## Features
-- Fully responsive (mobile-first)

 - Semantic HTML5 structure
-- Clean design inspired by Figma
+- Responsive design for mobile and desktop

-## How to Run
-Open index.html in your browser or use Live Server in VS Code.
+- CSS styling without any external libraries
+- Layout built to match the Figma design

 ## Author

-Tsinat (Tsinat7)
+Tsinat7

+&copy; 2025 Tsinat7.
+All rights reserved.